 - The plan (TMRS) prepares a schedule of changes in fiduciary net position, by employer; and

-TMRS has prepared the Schedule of Fiduciary Net Position, by city.
-It is available on the TMRS website on the Financial Reports page.
+TMRS has prepared the Schedule of Changes in Fiduciary Net Position (by Participating City).
+It is available on the TMRS website under Financial Reports.

-SOC-1 audits examine a service organization’s controls (TMRS’ controls) relevant to a user organization’s (TMRS city) internal controls over financial reporting.
-A SOC-1 Type 2 audit covers the suitability of control design, as well as the effectiveness of those controls, over a period of months.
+SOC audits examine a service organization’s controls (TMRS’ controls) relevant to a user organization’s (TMRS city) internal controls over financial reporting.
+A SOC 1 Type 2 audit covers the suitability of control design, as well as the effectiveness of those controls, over a period of months.

-In fall 2013, TMRS engaged external auditor KPMG to conduct its first SOC-1 Type 2 audit.
-TMRS and KPMG worked together to identify the control objectives that are critical for the proper administration of a public pension plan, including participant (city) census data, contributions, distributions, and the computer controls relevant to those processes (system maintenance, applications maintenance, logical access, backups, and physical access).
-Since the report contains detailed control processes, the SOC-1 report cannot be published or provided on the general TMRS website.
-The report (pdf) is accessible to cities via the TMRS City Portal.
+Each year, TMRS has a SOC 1 Type 2 audit completed.
+TMRS and CLA work together to identify the control objectives that are critical for the proper administration of a public pension plan, including participant (city) census data, contributions, distributions, and the computer controls relevant to those processes (system maintenance, applications maintenance, logical access, backups, and physical access).
+Since the report contains detailed control processes, the SOC report cannot be published or provided on the general TMRS website.
+This and previous year's reports (pdf) are accessible to cities via the TMRS City Portal.

-SOC-1 reports generally contain four required sections, completed by TMRS, KPMG, or a combination of both parties:
+SOC reports generally contain four required sections, completed by TMRS, CLA, or a combination of both parties:

-- Section 1, completed by KPMG, is the Independent Service Auditor’s report or audit opinion which is the “conclusion” reached after all test work has been completed.
+- Section 1, completed by CLA, is the Independent Service Auditor’s report or audit opinion which is the conclusion reached after all test work has been completed.

 - Section 2, Management’s Assertion, completed by TMRS, contains TMRS’ assurance that controls have been monitored by management during the reporting period.

-- Section 4, completed jointly by TMRS and KPMG, contains a listing of the control objectives and their related controls.
-KPMG then provides the results of their testing, noting the operating effectiveness of those controls.
+- Section 4, completed jointly by TMRS and CLA, contains a listing of the control objectives and their related controls.
+CLA then provides the results of their testing, noting the operating effectiveness of those controls.

-You and your city auditor should review the SOC-1 Audit Report on the TMRS City Portal and become familiar with its contents.
+You and your city auditor should review the SOC Audit Report on the TMRS City Portal and become familiar with its contents.

 “The employer auditor is solely responsible for the audit of the employer’s financial statements, and therefore, is responsible for determining the sufficiency and appropriateness of audit evidence necessary to reduce audit risk to an appropriately low level.”
-We encourage you and your auditor to review the pension chapter of the AICPA State and Local Government Audit and Accounting Guide.
+Your city’s finance officer and your external auditor should review the pension chapter of the AICPA State and Local Government Audit and Accounting Guide.

-In accordance with GASB Statements No. 67 and 68, TMRS’ consulting actuary, Gabriel Roeder Smith (GRS) completed the actuarial reporting valuation as of December 31.
+In accordance with GASB Statements No. 67 and 68, TMRS’ consulting actuary, GRS, completed the actuarial reporting valuation as of December 31.
 To correspond with the actuarial reporting valuation, TMRS assumes that participating employers (cities) will also be using a measurement date of December 31, which determines the net pension liability (NPL), for their financial reporting.

-KPMG, LLP has now completed the fourth SOC-1 audit of the TMRS' processes covering the period of May 1, 2017 to April 30, 2018.
-The SOC-1 report covers the calendar year activities which generated inputs for the actuarial reporting valuation (as of December 31); in addition, it also covers the year-end processes used to determine the interest credit and allocation of funds for the Schedule of Fiduciary Net Position, by city.
+CLA has now completed the seventh SOC audit of the TMRS' processes covering the period of May 1, 2020 to April 30, 2021.
+The SOC report covers the calendar year activities which generated inputs for the actuarial reporting valuation (as of December 31).
+It also covers the year-end processes used to determine the interest credit and allocation of funds for the Schedule of Changes in Fiduciary Net Position (by Participating City).